“I know the Church is true, and that Joseph Smith is a prophet of God.”

 There is no god but Allah/God, and Muhammad is the messenger of God

-It may surprise many people to learn that several Bible translations done for Muslim audiences by mainstream evangelical Bible translation organizations include the first part of the Shahada, “There is no god but Allah/God,” in their Bibles.
+It will come as a surprise to many people to learn that several Bible translations for Muslim-majority language groups, done by mainstream evangelical Bible translation organizations, include the first part of the Shahada: “There is no god but Allah/God.”
 In fact, several translations include this phrase more often than the Qur’an itself does!